 Ah!
 Such a lovely thought, isn't it?
 A soul blossoming out of nature.
-That is the imagery I have always had in mind while growing.
 Flowers do seem to be a glimpse into the soul of nature.
 A garden in full bloom is such a beautiful sight!
-I would never leave it, not for one moment.
+No one would ever leave it, not for one moment.
 Since times immemorial flowers have held our admiration.

 Yes it is a flower basket; and a basket means lots of flowers.
 But that does not mean you simply dump all the flowers you can lay your hands on!
 While selecting flowers for your flower basket, try to work up a color scheme and then proceed to design your flower basket.
 There are many different color schemes you can work up for a flower basket.

 Design a flower basket with all pale-colored flowers.
 You may even make a flower basket using all warm-colored flowers (i.e. red, orange, yellow, etc.).
 Another idea could be to pick flowers that are of the same color or in lighter and darker shades of that color.
 Finally, color pairs like red and orange, or pink and pale yellow, etc. look really pretty too!

 At the same time, if you are going to include an inflorescence in the basket as well, then do not include too many of them.
 A single inflorescence is enough; at the most use two - too many of them will make the basket look crowded.
 Also go for an inflorescence of small flowers.
 It adds to the 'delicate and dainty' element of the basket.